 A Mighty Girl's top picks of new biographies about Mighty Women for adult readers.

 On A Mighty Girl, we feature thousands of books for children and teens about smart, confident, and courageous girls and women, but we are also often asked for reading recommendations for adults about inspiring women of the past and present.
-To that end, in this blog post, we're sharing our favorite biographies for older teen and adult readers about Mighty Women that were released in either hardcover or paperback this year.
-Whether you're looking for an empowering last-minute Christmas present or a thought-provoking title to tackle in the new year, these women's stories are sure to inspire!
+To that end, in this blog post, we're sharing our favorite biographies for older teen and adult readers about Mighty Women that were recently released in either hardcover or paperback.
+Whether you're looking for a good book to delve into during Women's History Month or any time of year, these women's stories are sure to inspire!

 For more of our favorite Mighty Girl books of 2018 for all ages, visit our special feature on the 2018 Books of the Year.